-|Mansur Khamitov is an Assistant Professor of Marketing at the Nanyang Business School, Nanyang Technological University (NTU Singapore).
+|Dr. Mansur Khamitov (PhD) is an Assistant Professor of Marketing at the Nanyang Business School, Nanyang Technological University (NTU Singapore) and a Vice-Chair of American Marketing Association's CBSIG.
 He obtained his Ph.D. from the Ivey Business School, University of Western Ontario (Canada).|

 Prior to starting his Ph.D., he spent several years working in fast-moving consumer goods and the pharmaceutical industry.
 His industry experience is mostly in branding and marketing management, including work as a senior product manager at Polpharma and a brand manager at Procter & Gamble, where he managed such brands as Oral-B, Blend-A-Med (Crest), Camay, and Safeguard.
-Mansur also has experience teaching and guest lecturing Integrated Marketing Communications and Advertising and Marketing in Emerging Economies at the University of Western Ontario and KIMEP University.
+Mansur also has experience teaching and guest lecturing Integrated Marketing Communications, Principles of Marketing, and Advertising and Marketing in Emerging Economies at the Nanyang Technological University, University of Western Ontario, and KIMEP University.

 - Rotman, Jeff*, Mansur Khamitov*, and Scott Connors*.
 (2018).
 Lie, Cheat, and Steal: How Harmful Brands Motivate Consumers to Act Unethically.
-Journal of Consumer Psychology, 28(2), 353-361.
+Journal of Consumer Psychology, 28(2), 353-61.

 - Connors, Scott*, Mansur Khamitov*, Sarah Moroz*, Lorne Campbell*, and Claire Henderson.
 (2016).
 Time, Money, and Happiness: Does Putting a Price on Time Affect Our Ability to Smell the Roses?.
 Journal of Experimental Social Psychology, 67, 60-64.